Nature Positive Incentives

 Long-term protection for high conservation value habitats and access to financial incentives.
 A market-based approach that incentivizes landholders to manage their land for conservation, generating biodiversity credits that can be sold to offset development.

 Biodiversity and carbon markets offer landholders new pathways to generate income while restoring native ecosystems and contributing to national environmental goals.
 Under the Nature Repair Act 2023, landholders can participate in a voluntary, legislated biodiversity market by undertaking eligible projects—such as replanting native forest and woodland ecosystems—to earn tradeable biodiversity certificates.
-Projects under the Nature Repair Market can be tailored to different property sizes and offer long-term financial and conservation value.
-Similarly, Carbon Credits generated through environmental plantings reward landholders for restoring vegetation that sequesters carbon while enhancing biodiversity.
+Eligible projects can also stack biodiversity certificates with ACCU carbon credits under the Australian Carbon Credit Scheme.
+This means that two income streams can be generated from one planting - carbon credits from the timber biomass and a tradable biodiversity certificate, that increases in value as the site's biodiversity increases.
 These emerging opportunities are a long-term business decision that require sustained commitment, with returns dependent on project design, successful delivery of biodiversity outcomes, and the evolving demand within the biodiversity credit market.

 A Biodiversity Stewardship Agreement enables landholders to generate and sell biodiversity credits by permanently protecting and actively managing high conservation value areas on their property.
 These credits can be sold to developers or other entities with offset obligations, creating a significant and ongoing income stream.
 The agreement also supports landholders in enhancing habitat quality through approved management actions such as weed control, fencing, and revegetation.
 While the agreement is legally binding and perpetual, landholders retain ownership and continue to use the land in ways compatible with biodiversity goals.
 This pathway offers both financial reward and the opportunity to play a leading role in conserving threatened species and ecosystems.